waldolin/ai-masterdream-copilot/README.md

 [Watch the  video](https://www.youtube.com/watch?v=8ONP7jlgQms&cc_load_policy=1&hl=en)
 (Click the picture or link)

-Due to the delay of shipping delivery and unexpectiable problem of power failures for three times and earthquake (rate: 5.7) on 8/15 near our places, the more video will upload as soon as possilbe!
+Due to the delay of shipping delivery and unexpectiable problem of power failures for three times and earthquake (rate: 5.7) on 8/15 near our places, the more videoes will upload as soon as possilbe!

 ## Abstract